City Hub

 The hub can guide the shortlist, but it cannot explain every property-level cause on its own.

-Who should own the next move
+Owner for the next move

 Quick Links